jqueryscript/awesome-chatgpt-plugins/README.md

  **SPARQL Query**            | Returns Query Solution Page for Query Text.
  **Speak**                   | Learn how to say anything in another language with Speak, your AI-powered language tutor.
  **Speechki**                | The easiest way to convert texts to ready-to-use audio — download link, audio player page, or embed!
- **Speedy SEO Marketing**    | SEO tool for your Shopify store, ecommerce website or any business.
-Create strategy, blogs and social content.
  **Spendless**               | Discover personalized Amazon products at unbeatable prices.
 Now available in the US.
  **Spirify QR Code**         | QR Code generator for text or URLs.
 It’s a general-purpose tool that also enables QR code puzzle games with AI.
  **Splitgraph**              | Search thousands of public datasets available on the Splitgraph Data Delivery Network.